-Dr Joanne Brooke is an Adult Nurse and Health Psychologist, who is currently working as Reader in Complex Older Persons Care with Oxford Institute of Nursing, Midwifery and Allied Health Research at Oxford Brookes University (OxINMAHR)
+Dr Joanne Brooke is an Adult Nurse and Health Psychologist, and currently Professor of Nursing, and Director of the Centre of Social Care, Health and Related Research at Birmingham City University.

 Joanne was a Senior Lecturer for four and a half years at the University of Greenwich.
 During this time she developed and implemented a number of dementia accredited courses at various levels, for undergraduate and postgraduate nurses.
 From this work, Joanne began to consider the impact of culture on nurses understanding dementia and how this may impact on their provision of person-centred care.